wikimedia/ifttt/README.md

-# Wikipedia and Wikidata channels for IFTTT
+# Wikipedia channel for IFTTT

 An [IFTTT](https://ifttt.com/recipes) channel built for [Wikimedia Tool Labs](http://tools.wmflabs.org/).

-It currently supports the following triggers for Wikipedia:
+It currently supports the following triggers:

  - Picture of the day
  - Article of the day